qtiuto/lua-for-android/README.md

-   metamethod,error will be raised, since it may induce memory corrupt ion.Corutine can't be shared also since it has it's own lua state, and a lua state can't be shared cross thread.Take care that all key will be converted to string.
+   metamethod,error will be raised, since it may induce memory corrupt ion.Corutine can't be shared also since it has it's own lua state, and a lua state can't be shared cross thread.Take care that all key will be converted to string.Never put a value has references to the global table, or a stack overflow error may occur.

 ## Member Access